 - Apply for a special immigrant juvenile visa with USCIS using Form I-360

 - Apply for adjustment of status (a green card) using a Form I-485 either with USCIS or the Immigration Court

 The SIJS process can be quite complicated and the mountain of paperwork must be submitted clearly and perfectly to ensure approval of both the I-360 and green card applications.
 You should only place your trust in the hands of a reputable and experienced immigration attorney.
 The team at Law Group International has years of experience in the SIJS process with a proven record of accomplishment.

-We invite you to contact usand schedule a free consultation with an experienced special immigrant visa attorney in Washington, D.C.
+We invite you to contact usand schedule a consultation with an experienced special immigrant visa attorney in Washington, D.C.

 “Best Immigration Attorney.”- Brandlynn T.

 “I’ve been a client of this firm for over 5 years, through multiple cases & transactions.”- Ahmed J.